Norway Process Service

 Norway PROCESS SERVERs

-Norway process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
-It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating or based in another country.
-The provisions of the convention apply to service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+Norway process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
+It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
+The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

-The Central Authority forwards the document to the competent District or City Court instructing the Court to effect service.
-The Court will sometimes effect service itself, but very often this task is carried out by a process server.
+The Central Authority forwards the document to the competent District or City Court, instructing the Court to effect service.
+The Court will sometimes affect the service, but a process server often carries out this task.

 In general, a process server is used.
-If the documents are written in Norwegian, Swedish or Danish or accompanied by a translation into one of these languages and if it does not include a date set for hearing in the near future, the documents may be served by post.
+If the documents are written in Norwegian, Swedish, or Danish or accompanied by a translation into one of these languages, and if it does not include a date set for a hearing in the near future, the documents may be served by post.